Bai756/Bai756/README.md

 - Hi, I’m @Bai756
 - I'm currently learning about programming
-- I like using python and am interested in AI
+- I main language is python and am interested in AI